yongqichang202-beep/NPCC-ST/README.md

-## Toformer：A Multivariate Long-term Time Series Forecasting Model Based on Nonnegative Projection
+## NPCC-ST: A Framework based on Non-negative Projected Sparse Attention and Gated Convolution for Time Series Forecasting

-**Toformer** is an enhanced long-term time series forecasting model based on [Informer2020](https://github.com/zhouhaoyi/Informer2020.git), released under the **Apache License 2.0**.
-By integrating the **Non-negative Projection Correlation Coefficient (NPCC) Attention** mechanism and a **Convolutional Gating module**, Toformer significantly improves prediction accuracy and stability for complex long-range time series.
+**NPCC-ST** is an enhanced long-term time series forecasting model based on [Informer2020](https://github.com/zhouhaoyi/Informer2020.git), released under the **Apache License 2.0**.
+By integrating the **Non-negative Projection Correlation Coefficient (NPCC) Attention** mechanism and a **Convolutional Gating module**, NPCC-ST significantly improves prediction accuracy and stability for complex long-range time series.

 ---